Malaysia-Australia Free Trade Agreement

 "MAFTA is a game changer.
 It's one of the best free trade agreements we've seen and AMBC is 150 per cent behind it."

 Larry Gould | National President, Australia Malaysia Business Council (AMBC)

 Malaysia is one of Australia's closest regional partners and one of South East Asia's fastest-growing economies.
-Malaysia is our third-largest trading partner in ASEAN and our 10th largest trading partner overall.
-Two-way goods and services trade between our two countries was $17.2 billion in 2011‑12.
+Two-way goods and services trade between our two countries was $17.2 billion in 2011-12 (the year MAFTA was signed).
 MAFTA will further strengthen and expand Australia's economic relationship with Malaysia, creating export and investment opportunities for Australian businesses.

 How does this FTA build on AANZFTA?

 While both Australia and Malaysia are parties to AANZFTA, MAFTA will build on that agreement to further liberalise the commercial relationship between our two countries.
 MAFTA contains a number of 'AANZFTA-plus' elements that give Australian exporters, businesses and individuals greater flexibility and improved access to the Malaysian market.
 It also eliminates all remaining tariffs on Malaysian goods exported to Australia.

 What will MAFTA do for Australian businesses?